RobotML/RobotML-documentation/index.rst

   on which this algorithm will work.
 In other word, there is a need of such a standard to allow the emergence of an actual "parts for robots" market.

-In order to answer the need demonstrated above a project (see `:term:PROTEUS`) allowed to create a modelling language and other associated toolings which this documentation is foccussing on.
-Thus `:term:RobotML` is a language associated to a platform linked to PAPYRUS tool and build upon ECLIPSE framework.
+In order to answer the need demonstrated above a project (see :term:`PROTEUS`) allowed to create a modelling language and other associated toolings which this documentation is foccussing on.
+Thus :term:`RobotML` is a language associated to a platform linked to :term:`PAPYRUS` tool and build upon :term:`ECLIPSE` framework.
 The goal of this language is to answer the above problematics and thus to ease development of robotics application and to facilitate exchanges between roboticians and end-users.